ufora/ufora/content/tutorials/getting-started-cluster.md

 ---
 layout: main
-title: Getting Started with a Ufora Cluster
+title: Getting Started With a Ufora Cluster
-tagline: How to run a Ufora cluster on a local network
+tagline: How to Run a Ufora Cluster on a Local Network
 ---

 What goes here?